zijin-qin/fracture-detection/README.md

 The `draw_bounding_boxes` function was added to the preprocessing stage which visualizes YOLO annotations by overlaying bounding boxes on images.
 It reads YOLO-formatted annotation files, converts relative coordinates to pixel values, and draws the corresponding boxes on the image using OpenCV.

- Example ground truth and predictions for train:
+ Example ground truth and predictions for train set:

  <img width="611" alt="Screenshot 2024-11-17 at 8 17 35 PM" src="https://github.com/user-attachments/assets/ad59a1ab-b071-4786-a663-d899c7e09737">

+Example ground truth and predictions for validation set:

+Example ground truth and predictions for test set:

 ### What is the conclusion of your 1st model?
 What can be done to possibly improve it?